Skip to main content

 ChannelsSources through which messages arrive in the chat

 Especially in the first days after launch.
-Browse conversations in the Chats section at least once a day during the first week of operation.
+Browse conversations in the Chats section at least once a day during the first week.

-If you see that the agent is not responding correctly, step in and reply yourself.
-The agent will automatically pause.
-After the conversation, adjust the settings so it handles similar cases on its own next time.
+If you see that the employee is not responding correctly, jump in and reply yourself.
+The employee will automatically pause.
+After the conversation, adjust the settings.

-Create triggers in the Notifications section for complaints, returns, VIP clients, and questions outside the agent’s competency.
-You will receive an alert in Telegram and can quickly step in.
+Create triggers in the Notifications section for complaints, returns, VIP clients, and questions outside the employee’s competency.
+You’ll get an alert in Telegram and can quickly step in.

 If your managers work in a messenger, configure start and stop commands in the Additional Settings tab and share them with the team.